jaxtonmaez/Physics-Gravity-Simulator/README.md

 DataPlotter.nb is a Mathematica File and can ONLY be used in Wolfram Mathematica!
 It works most the time.

+If it keeps saying there is not enough memory for the calculation, set the PrintInterval to 180,000.

 The program writes the data to three files.
 The 'data.txt' file is a readable file with all the information labeled.
 The 'MathematicaData.txt' and MathematicaData2.txt' is a file readable by the 'DataPlotter.nb' file which is a Wolfram Mathematica file.
 Click the Open Mathematica File